 The surgeon carefully teases out the blood vessel from the muscle.
 The advantage of this operation is that the abdominal wall is not so weakened, because the muscle is still there.
 So there is less risk of hernia afterwards.

 With these flaps the surgeon uses microsurgery to join up the flap’s blood vessels to small blood vessels in the chest wall or armpit.
 As with the free TRAM flap, the blood supply can become completely blocked off with clots.

-About 1 in 10 women (10%) need to go back to the operating theatre within a few days to improve the blood supply.
-If the blood supply is cut off, the flap tissue dies.
-This happens in about 3 to 5 out of every 100 (3 to 5%) DIEP or SIEA flaps.
-With a DIEP flap there is a higher chance of small areas of fat tissue dying off within the flap.
+Some women may need to go back to the operating theatre within a few days to improve the blood supply.
+If the blood supply is cut off, the flap tissue dies and the reconstruction will fail, but this is rare.

 Taking fat and skin from the buttocks (SGAP or IGAP)